-Interested persons are those given written notice of the commencement of the public consultation process on a proposed Order.
+'Interested persons' are those given written notice of the commencement of the public consultation process on a proposed Order.
 These include:

-- the local council, and any adjacent council that may be affected, - relevant State agencies - > State authorities, or other entities, which may be required to provide infrastructure to the land, or may have its services affected, - the owners or occupiers of adjoining land, - the owners or occupiers of any other land that may be affected, and - the Tasmanian Fire Service, the Tasmanian Heritage Council, and the Aboriginal Heritage Council.
+- the local council, and any adjacent council that may be affected, - relevant State agencies, - State authorities, or other entities, which may be required to provide infrastructure to the land, or may have its services affected, - the owners or occupiers of adjoining land, - the owners or occupiers of any other land that may be affected, as determined by the Minister, and - the Tasmania Fire Service, the Tasmanian Heritage Council, and the Aboriginal Heritage Council.